Dual-Ring-Studio/Abyssal-Arena/README.md

 * Poly God has the Upgrade weapon mechanic so you can have one weapon with many different firing mode upgrades

 ## Rules
-1. Collect souls from enemies to level up your weapon
+ Collect souls from enemies to level up your weapon

+## Goal
-2. Beat your High Score and survive longer
+ Beat your High Score and survive longer

 ## Modding
 Time is subjective about this topic